leovantoji/Machine-Learning-Engineer-Nanodegree/Term_1_Notes.md

   - KMeans clustering.

 ## Principal Component Analysis (PCA)
-- PCA is a systemic
+- PCA is a systematised way to transform input features into principal components (PC).
+- PCs will be used as new features.
+- PCs are directions in data that maximise variance (minimise information loss) when you project/compress down onto them.
+- Variance (another definition): technical term in statistics - roughly the "spread" of a data distribution (square of standard deviation).
+- The more variance of data along a PC is, the higher that PC is ranked.
+- The maximum number of PCs is the number of input features.
 - A Scree Plot is a graphical representation of the percentages of variation that each principal component accounts for.
 - Dimensionality reduction or dimension reduction is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
 It can be divided into feature selection and feature extraction.
-- Variance (another definition): technical term in statistics - roughly the "spread" of a data distribution (square of standard deviation).
-- Principal component of a dataset is the direction that has the largest variance because we want to retain the maximum amount of information in the original data.
--